svc-ehealth/jareto/index.md

 Depending on your requirements, you can use the server-side part of Jareto, or the client-side part, or both.

+## Documentation

+The `Usage` section below provides a crisp overview of how to apply Jareto's features.

+For a gentle introduction, read the Jareto article in Oracle's [Java Magazine](https://blogs.oracle.com/javamagazine/java-jareto-rest-json-http).

 ## Usage

 To use the features provided by Jareto, add the following dependency to your project: